 The Great Pyrenees was also selected to have a thick coat to protect it from mountain cold.
 They drool a lot, and when taking a drink manage to get water all over themselves.
-None of that should matter much if you are thinking of the Great Pyrenees as a low-maintenance breed.
+None of that should matter much if you are thinking of these dogs as a low-maintenance breed.

 If you are looking for a big independent dog that can roam around your land and stay busy guarding your sheep and family, and do not mind their short life span nor their unwillingness to accept obedience commands, this is a great breed of dog.

 This is a breed that was developed to work and guard cattle.
 He is not nearly as independent as a Great Pyrenees, (he will want to be with his family at times) but in the right environment does not require much maintenance.

 The Fila Brasileiro, also known as a Brazilian Mastiff, was not bred to withstand the types of weather extremes that are normal for the Great Pyrenees, so choose a dog that will do well in your area.
 He is square and muscular but has a short coat best suited for work in the tropics.

 This dog breed is also well known as a guardian and as a personal protection dog.
 When out walking the fence and searching for strangers, they have a fierce look and will scare off most trespassers.
 The Fila Brasileiro is not going to be happy lying around and serving guard duty, and if he does not get out will probably become aggressive.
 If that temperament suits your needs, though, and your environment allows the Fila to thrive, they are a low-maintenance dog.